PandasThumb/pandasthumb.github.io/_posts/2022/2022-02-28-Trialeurodes-vaporariorum.md

 </figcaption>
 </figure>

-A geranium plant that I supposedly take care of has a serious infection with whiteflies.
+A geranium plant that I supposedly take care of has a serious infestation with whiteflies.
 Before dousing the plant with insecticidal soap (a procedure I am supposed to follow every week for a while), I snapped the preceding picture.
 There is a lot of there there, so I asked Mark Sturtevant exactly what I am looking at.
 His response:

 <blockquote><p>The spiky things are a weird part of the life cycle of whiteflies.
 Although they are in the order Hemiptera, which are 'supposed' to have <a href="https://www.amentsoc.org/insects/glossary/terms/incomplete-metamorphosis/">incomplete metamorphosis</a> (passing thru nymphal stages before molting into adults), whiteflies are hemipterans that essentially have a larval stage and pupal stage of <a href="https://www.amentsoc.org/insects/glossary/terms/complete-metamorphosis/">holometabolous</a> insects.</p>